Lecture: “Thomas Durand – Skepticism & Cognitive Biases”

 Montpellier National School of Chemistry, Mousseron Lecture Hall, 240 Avenue du Professeur Émile Jeanbrau, 34090 Montpellier.

 Fortunately, there are ways to limit the damage, identify situations where error is likely, suspend our judgment, and ask ourselves the right questions.
-This allows us to avoid falling into the traps set before us, but also to outwit the greatest manipulator of all: ourselves.
+This allows us not only to avoid falling into the traps set before us, but also to outwit the greatest manipulator of all: ourselves.

 This conference is organized by ED GAIA and the Montpellier Geosciences Laboratory.